 No additional programs can be proposed in Stage IV beyond those identified during Stage II until the institution is fully approved by the Commission at the conclusion of the IIA process in Stage V.

-STAGE IV – Program Standards and Program Approval
+STAGE IV – Program Standards, Program-Specific Preconditions, and Initial Program Approval

 Only those programs identified in Stage II may be proposed in Stage IV.

+Program Standards

 Program standards address aspects of program quality and effectiveness that apply to each type of educator preparation program offered by an institution.
 Program standards contain statements describing the nature and purpose of each standard and language that details the requirements that all approved programs must meet.
 Institutions in Stage IV of the IIA process must provide responses to the program standards for the proposed program(s) that the institution intends to offer.
 Institutions must demonstrate alignment to all applicable program standards before the program application may be considered for Initial Program Approval by the COA.
 The program standards submission is reviewed by a team of qualified reviewers with expertise in the specific program area.
 If reviewers determine that the program standards submission does not demonstrate alignment to the standards, the submission is returned to the institution with specific feedback from the reviewers regarding the lack of alignment.
 The institution may revise and resubmit the responses for further review.
 This iterative process may continue until all program standards are determined to be aligned.
 During this process, representatives of the institution can obtain information and assistance from Commission staff.
 Once reviewers have determined that the submission demonstrates all program standards are aligned, the program is recommended to the COA for Initial Program Approval at one of its regularly scheduled meetings.
 The COA will review the information provided in the institution’s Stage IV responses and make a determination to either approve or deny program approval and grant or deny eligibility to proceed to Stage V. An institution that is denied program approval may choose to reapply after addressing the COA’s questions and/or concerns.
 Action by the COA is communicated to the institution in writing.

 It is the Commission’s expectation that the new program(s) operate in a manner that is aligned with Commission standards at all times.
 Furthermore, it is expected that the institution will respond to all data requests and timelines.
 During Provisional Approval, and prior to the provisional site visit, an institution must have an initial candidate cohort complete each approved program in order for program effectiveness data to be collected.